There are hundreds of ways to promote a self-published book.

 9. Put away the scattergun

-When you promote a self-published book, don’t try to sell your book to everyone in the world, especially not on social media.
+When you promote your book, don’t try to sell it to everyone in the world, especially not on social media.

-Only a very small percentage of readers will be interested in your book.
+Only a tiny percentage of readers will be interested in your book.

-So you need to get to know your target readers and aim your promotion at your target market.
-This is an important point if you are building a mailing list.
+This means that you need to know your target readers and aim your promotion at your target market.
+It is an important point if you are building a mailing list or promoting on social media.

-If you write contemporary romance, it won’t be of much use following bricklayers and plumbers.
+If you write contemporary romance, it won’t be much use following bricklayers and plumbers.

-If you write teenage fantasy, you should be looking for where younger readers can be found.
+If you write teenage fantasy, you should look for platforms popular with younger readers.
 Perhaps Wattpad or Goodreads might be good places to start.

 The same applies to the topics you write about on your blog.
 Select subjects that will be of interest to your target reader.